AnTheMaker/Fusilli.js/README.md

 1. It's just 1.23 KB (Yeah, go check for yourself!)
 2. It helps you add simple Modals to your website in notime!
 3. It can open and close Modals.
 That's it - no fancy animations, styles, etc. - as minimal as possible
-4. You can style it and extend it however yuo like!
+4. You can style it and extend it however you like!

 ## But how do I use it anyways?
 You can count from 1 to 3, right?
 Because it's really that simple!